CopterExpress/clover/docs/en/image.md

 # Raspberry Pi image

-The RPi image for Clever contains all the necessary software for working with Clever and [programming autonomous flights](simple_offboard.md).
-The Clever platform is based on [Raspbian OS](https://www.raspberrypi.org/downloads/raspbian/) and robotics framework [ROS](ros.md).
+The RPi image for Clover contains all the necessary software for working with Clover and [programming autonomous flights](simple_offboard.md).
+The Clover platform is based on [Raspbian OS](https://www.raspberrypi.org/downloads/raspbian/) and robotics framework [ROS](ros.md).
 The source code of the image builder and all the additional packages is [available on GitHub](https://github.com/CopterExpress/clever).

 ## Usage